Best Memory Foam Mattress of 2019: Reviews and Buyer’s Guide

-The last layer of this mattress is Amerisleep’s Bio-Core foam.
-The base of the mattress is durable foam designed to help prolong the lifespan of the mattress by preventing against premature deterioration and sagging.
+The last layer of this mattress is Amerisleep’s Bio-Core® foam.
+The base of the mattress is durable foam designed to help prolong the lifespan of the mattress by preventing premature deterioration and sagging.
 Amerisleep also backs their beds with an impressive 20-year warranty.

 Because the Amerisleep AS3 mattress is designed to be adaptable, it’s great for a variety of sleepers including back sleepers, side sleepers, and those who tend to snooze in a variety of positions throughout the night.

-A Queen AS3 comes in at $1,399 in price, but Amerisleep regularly runs mattress promotions, so if you watch their site, you could probably snag a deal.
-Plus, Amerisleep offers a 100-night trial and extensive 20-year warranty with each of their beds.
+A queen AS3 comes in at $1,399 in price, but Amerisleep regularly runs mattress promotions, so if you watch their site, you could probably snag a deal.
+Plus, Amerisleep offers a 100-night trial with each of their beds.

 Amerisleep AS3 Highlights